War

 Ukraine routinely launches deep strikes against military and industrial facilities in Russia and Russian-occupied territories, primarily relying on domestically developed drones.

-Located across the Kerch Strait from occupied Crimea, Krasnodar Krai has served as a regular target of Ukrainian attacks.
+Located across the Kerch Strait from occupied Crimea, Krasnodar Krai has been a regular target of Ukrainian attacks.
 On Jan.
 22, Ukrainian drones struck the Tamanneftegaz oil terminal in the region, General Staff of Ukraine's Armed Forces confirmed.

 The reported attack comes as Kyiv continues to escalate its campaign against Russian oil and gas infrastructure, a key source of Moscow's revenues helping to fuel its all-out invasion of Ukraine.